kaaryasthan/kaaryasthan/README.md

 **Disclaimer:** This is [my pet project] for learning web application development using Go & Angular.

+Kaaryasthan helps you to manage projects.
+You can add tasks & issues called items to your project.
+An item will have title, description, discussions, creator, assignees and labels.
+Multiple milestones can be created with due date and priority-ordered items.

 This repository contains the source code of Kaaryasthan.
 It has source code for both fron-end and back-end.
 The front-end of Kaaryasthan is written in [Angular], back-end in [Go], and